jaspector

 Any regulated construction, alteration, renovation, or repair work within city limits requires a City of Columbia permit. citeturn6search0

-Typical processing time is Not published; applicants should contact the division for current review timelines. citeturn6search0.
+Building permit processing times in Columbia, MO typically run Not published; applicants should contact the division for current review timelines. citeturn6search0.
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Columbia, MO.
 The following work is generally exempt: The city’s building code adoption refers to the standard IRC/IBC exemptions (for example, small accessory structures under the IRC) but does not publish a separate exempt-work list; confirm with Building & Site Development. citeturn6search0.
+When in doubt, confirm with the local building department before starting work.